 Despite having been used for thousands of years as a proficient healing approach for several various health conditions, the effectiveness of Chinese medicine is still being questioned by Western medical researchers.
 In spite of that, most Western medicine researchers would not find improbable claims of Qi gong’s ability to maintain fitness by promoting movement and relaxation, that acupuncture alleviates pain and discomfort by stimulating the production of neurochemicals, or that Chinese herbs possess potent biochemical properties.

-For those who are considering Chinese medicine treatment in Vancouver who do not yet have sufficient knowledge as to how effective they are for certain conditions, they may read the various studies that have led others to conclude about its effectiveness.
+For those who are considering Chinese medicine treatment in Cleveland who do not yet have sufficient knowledge as to how effective they are for certain conditions, they may read the various studies that have led others to conclude about its effectiveness.
 Many profess that Chinese medicine is very effective, oftentimes giving palliative benefits where Western medicine fail, including the common health issues such as allergies and flu, and aiding to remove toxins and chemically adverse medications from the body.

 Eastern and Western medicine have long debated the use of acupuncture as a medicine.
 It is more or less accepted as a safe modality based on the findings of several medical studies.
 Presently, these studies have not led to a conclusion whether acupuncture can be considered a science.
 Simultaneously, studies show that the stimulation of meridians with acupuncture led to successful results.
 Furthermore, researchers have suggested that given the safety of the treatment, it should be tried, and merely requires having more medical trials concerning it.
 Further research is vital to discover areas where acupuncture treatments can be beneficial.